Rochester pollen forecast - today, tomorrow and the week ahead

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team

 Rochester's parks, including Highland Park and the Genesee River corridor, feature oak, birch, and maple as the main tree pollen sources, with exposure varying between these green areas and the more built-up city centre.
-Lake Ontario onshore winds can disperse urban pollen, while surrounding New York farmland and woodland contribute additional grass and tree pollen under prevailing westerly winds.
+Lake Ontario to the north means onshore breezes can periodically disperse urban pollen, while surrounding New York farmland and woodland contribute additional grass and tree pollen under prevailing westerly winds.

 • Alder (Alnus):